 “Grok” was coined by Robert Heinlein for his 1961 book, Stranger in a Strange Land.
-There is no official definition of the word, though it does exist in dictionaries.
+While there is no official definition of the word, it exists in dictionaries under Heinlein’s definition.
 Below is a passage from the book that explores the definition in a conversation between characters.

 We strive to grok coffee and facilitate the grokking of coffee by people like you.